 Changes of contract

-The primary causes of conflict between workers and management in the workplace include the following:
+The common causes of conflict between workers and management in the workplace include the following:

 Approaches to conflict resolution